Car Insurance in Connecticut

 - Loss of your privileges to renew or register any car.

 In Connecticut, if your car insurance is canceled and you want to avoid fines and penalties that come with having your registration suspended, you can return your plates to your local DMV and have them canceled or put on hold.

 If you want to keep your plates for a car you only drive seasonally, you can request a suspension of your liability insurance through your insurance carrier.

 You cannot drive your car during any period of time in which your liability insurance is suspended.

 You are required to carry both your registration certificate and car insurance ID card in your car at all times in Connecticut.
 If you are stopped for a traffic violation, you will be asked to show both to the officer.

-If you cannot show both your car insurance ID card and your registration certificate, you will face a $50 fine.
+If you cannot show both your car insurance ID card and your registration certificate, you will face a $100 to $1000 fine.

 Alternative Insurance for High-Risk Drivers

 Because liability insurance is required in Connecticut, state provisions exist to ensure that all licensed drivers have access to liability car insurance.